 With Thanksgiving approaching, many people are looking forward to enjoying the food typically served on the holiday, even if they won’t be able to have a large extended family gathering this year.
-HSHS Holy Family Hospital is encouraging community members to enjoy their holiday meal, but also maintain their health.
+HSHS St. Mary’s Hospital is encouraging community members to enjoy their holiday meal, but also maintain their health.
 The months of November and December can be a challenging time to make healthy choices and limit weight gain but eating well during the holidays is possible.

 - Swap dips made with sour cream and mayo with dips made from low-fat yogurt.
 When making the dip, replace the sour cream or mayo in the recipe with low-fat or nonfat plain Greek yogurt and you will get the same great taste with less calories.
 As a comparison, an ounce of sour cream has about 60 calories, while an ounce of nonfat plain Greek yogurt has only 15 to 20 calories.